Craig Marshall

-Craig Marshall is an Austin, TX based singer-songwriter originally from Syracuse, New York.
+Craig Marshall is an Austin, Texas–based singer-songwriter originally from Syracuse, New York.

 Biography

 Early years

 Marshall was raised in Syracuse, New York.
 By the age of 19, Marshall began performing and touring in rock and country bands, touring and performing with his group The Delta Rays.

 Marshall has recorded six full-length albums and one EP (in addition to three with jazz/swing band The Lucky Strikes).
 Point of View was released in 2008.
 Mixed by Lars Goransson, who is known for his work with artists such as The Cardigans, this album featured an even balance of acoustic and electric guitar.

 Marshall's next project, with producer Robert Harrison of Cotton Mather, began in 2011 at Harrison's custom-built recording studio.
 Harrison is a producer and songwriter best known as the frontman of indie rock groups Cotton Mather and Future Clouds and Radar.
 The CD releases Hiding In The Doorway in 2012 and After All in 2015 came out of these sessions.
 A third release, with Harrison producing, is planned for 2017, with much of the tracking already complete.